Miss World 2021: Sports

-The Sports Challenge was initially held on 1 December 2021, but Miss Norway, Amine Storrød, had an asthma attack during the event which led to the delay the rest of the competition.
+The Sports Challenge was initially held on 1 December 2021, but Miss Norway, Amine Storrød, had an asthma attack during the event, which delayed the rest of the competition.
 The finals of the challenge was held on 10 December 2021, and the winner was officially announced via the Miss World Facebook page on 13 December 2021.
 The candidate who won the challenge will be included in the Top 40 and will compete at the finale on 16 March 2022.
 Karolina Vidales of Mexico won the challenge.